Log in

 There is no longer any difference between companies with or without a trade union delegation.

-Relaxed procedure for amending the labour regulation
+Simplified procedure for amending the labour regulation

-When employer and employees do not reach an agreement, the social inspection can verify during the conciliation procedure whether the proposed labour arrangement is lawful (taking into account all regulatory and conventional rules, especially regarding working hours and the correct amendment procedure).
+When employer and employees do not reach an agreement, the social inspection can verify during the conciliation procedure whether the proposed work arrangement is lawful (taking into account all regulatory and conventional rules, especially regarding working hours and the correct amendment procedure).

-If the social inspection declares the arrangement lawful, the amendment to the labour regulation automatically takes effect on the eighth day after notification to the employer and, if applicable, the chairman of the Company Council.
+If the social inspection declares the arrangement lawful, the amendment of the labour regulation automatically takes effect on the eighth day after notification to the employer and, if applicable, the chairman of the Company Council.

-When does the relaxation apply?
+When does the simplification apply?

-• Labour arrangement without night work
+• Work arrangement without night performances

 (no work between midnight and 5:00 a.m.)

-relaxed procedure possible.
+simplified procedure possible.

-• Labour arrangement with night work
+• Work arrangement with night performances

 (usually work between midnight and 5:00 a.m.)